 Yield Rate

-Yield rate is the percentage of admitted students at a US college who actually accept the offer and enroll — a key metric that influences how a school manages its admissions decisions, including its preference for binding Early Decision applicants and demonstrated interest signals.
+Yield rate is the percentage of admitted students at a US college who actually accept the offer and enroll.
+It influences how a school manages admissions decisions, including its preference for binding Early Decision applicants and demonstrated interest signals.

 Key Facts